uwemneku/TKCRM-andriod-app-using-react-naative/README.md

 ## Lessons Learned

-1. How to set up naivgations in a react native app using react native-animation
+1. How to set up naivgations in a react native app using react-native-navigation
-1. How to create Pure compponenets in react and how they can be used to imporve the performance on a flatlist
+1. How to create Pure compponenets in react and how they can be used to imporve the performance in a flatlist
-2. How to pass param from one screen to another in an app using hools from react-native-naivgations
+2. How to pass param from one screen to another in an app using hooks from react-native-naivgations
-4. How to stop react native app from crashing when it is been resu,ed from background

 ## Tech Stack